 Portuguese is a popular language in Africa.
 There are six countries in Africa where Portuguese is the main language.
-These countries are Cape Verde, Equatorial Guinea, Guinea-Bissau, Sao Tome and Principe, Angola and Mozambique.
+These countries are Cape Verde, Equatorial Guinea, Guinea-Bissau, Sao Tome, Principe, Angola, and Mozambique.
 Portuguese in these countries is different than the language in Portugal and Brazil.
 Local customs and African history influence the way people write and speak Portuguese.

 Government and Business

 In these African countries, Portuguese is an important language.
-The language is common in schools, politics, newspapers and legal systems.
-In fact, Portuguese is responsible for the culture of these places.
+The language is common in schools, politics, newspapers, and legal systems.
+In fact, the Portuguese is responsible for the culture of these places.
 Many of these countries have citizens from other parts of the world.
-Portuguese unites these people and allows them to easily communicate.
+Portuguese unites these people and allows them to communicate easily.

 Music and Entertainment

 In these countries, Portuguese is also a popular language for music and movies.
 Many African singers also have fans in Portugal and Brazil, thanks to this fact.
 This success allows these performers to gain more recognition and international support.